kstenerud/safe-encoding/README.md

 ### Safe64 and below

- * Safe for use in URLs without escaping
+ * Safe for use in URIs without escaping
  * Safe for use in filenames

 ### Safe32 and below